qlineai2025/qline/src/DOCUMENTATION.md

     *   **Hover over the icon** above the slider to see the current value in a tooltip.
     *   **Click the icon** to open a popover where you can type a precise numeric value.
 Press 'Enter' or click outside the popover to save.
 *   **Controls**:
-    *   **Scroll Speed (Gauge Icon)**: Sets the manual scrolling speed, with a wide range from a slow crawl to a very fast pace.
+    *   **Scroll Speed (Gauge Icon)**: Sets the manual scrolling speed.
+The scale is mapped from 0 (25 pixels/sec) to 100 (250 pixels/sec) for a wide, responsive range.
 This slider is disabled when Voice Control is active.
     *   **Font Size (TextIcon)**: Increases or decreases the size of the prompter text.
     *   **Horizontal Margin (StretchHorizontal Icon)**: Adjusts the empty space on the left and right sides of the text.
     *   **Vertical Margin (StretchVertical Icon)**: Adjusts the vertical reading line.
 The default value places the text in the upper portion of the view, ideal for looking into a camera.
 The slider then allows you to fine-tune this position up or down.